Italy’s resident non-domiciled program.

 The Italian government has recently implemented a tax package and fast-track VISA procedure to attract wealthy individuals that want to relocate to Italy.

-This package includes a € 100,000 flat tax on all foreign income for individuals who become Italian resident after at least a 9-year period of residence outside of Italy.
+This package includes a € 100,000 lump-sum on all foreign income for individuals who become Italian resident after at least a 9-year period of residence outside of Italy.
 This flat tax is paid on an annual basis for a maximum of 15 years.

 The tax package is integrated by a fast-track visa procedure for investors and their relatives.

 According to the Res Non-Dom Regime, eligible taxpayers can choose which country or countries income to tax with the substitutive flat tax (the so-called “cherry picking” principle).
 Any income sourced in the “non-chosen countries” (if any) is excluded from the Res Non-Dom Regime (as well as the Italian sourced income) and, therefore, is subject to ordinary Italian taxation and will benefit from tax credit on taxes paid abroad (under ordinary limitations) and from relevant tax treaty protection (if any).

 As a rule, Italian tax residents are subject to income tax on their worldwide income, to a 0.2% tax on the value of certain financial assets wherever located and to a 0.76% tax on the value of real properties situated in Italy and abroad.